fw-ai/autogen/samples/apps/fireworks-studio/README.md

 ## Acknowledgements

-AutoGen Studio is Based on the [AutoGen](https://microsoft.github.io/autogen) project.
+Fire Studio is Based on the [AutoGen](https://microsoft.github.io/autogen) project.
 It was adapted from a research prototype built in October 2023 (original credits: Gagan Bansal, Adam Fourney, Victor Dibia, Piali Choudhury, Saleema Amershi, Ahmed Awadallah, Chi Wang).